 Account Owner or Additional User may submit domestic U.S. wire transfer requests via the Website or Mobile App.
 Wire transfer requests will not be accepted through any other medium.
 Incoming domestic U.S. wire transfers to Account or any Sub-account are processed by the Bank.
 Wire transfer refers to the transfer of funds through the Fedwire® Funds Service of Federal Reserve Banks or other means.
 Wire transfer does not include transfers made through the Automated Clearing House (“ACH”) system.
 For outgoing wire transfers, a fee is charged to Account or Sub-account associated with or originating the outgoing wire transfer.
 Information about the fee can be found below.

 2. Verification of Wire Transfer Requests.

 A wire transfer request will be processed only if the request complies with Bank’s security and verification procedures.
 A wire transfer may be initiated by Account Owner or Additional User through the Website or Mobile App.
 Account Owner or Additional User must log into the Website or Mobile App and pass two-factor authentication to submit a wire transfer request.
 Account Owner or Additional User further agrees to comply with any other security procedures that Bank or BlueVine adopts now or in the future for initiation of wire transfer requests.
-Customer agrees that any wire transfer request, or request for amendment to or cancellation of a wire transfer request, as described below, made pursuant to Bank’s security and verification procedures, shall be conclusively deemed to be Customer’s instruction, whether or not Customer authorized the same, and Customer shall be required to pay Bank, and Bank is authorized to charge Account, for any such wire transfer.
+Customer agrees that any wire transfer request, or request for amendment to or cancellation of a wire transfer request, as described below, made pursuant to Bank’s security and verification procedures, shall be conclusively deemed to be Customer’s instruction, whether or not Customer authorized the same, and Customer shall be required to pay Bank, and Bank is authorized to charge Account or Sub-account, for any such wire transfer.